 ZPS wasn’t originally intended to be a brand or even a product.
 In fact, like many good businesses, ZPS was born in a garage, trying to solve a problem.

-In 2011, I had a conversation with a fellow enthusiast in Canada who was selling his Z that he bought new in 1971.
-He explained that due to a medical condition, he simply doesn’t have the upper body strength anymore to navigate tight spaces and parking-lot maneuvers.
+In 2011, I had a conversation with an enthusiast in Canada who was selling his Z that he bought new in 1971.
+He explained that due to a medical condition, he simply doesn’t have the upper body strength to navigate tight spaces and parking lot maneuvers.
 He’d considered the available options, and decided he’d simply stick to driving his 3-Series, and asked me to help him find a good home for his Z.

 In 2012, after building an RB25-powered ’72 Z for my wife, she made an observation: The clutch, brakes, and throttle behave like a modern car – but the steering remained stuck in the 70’s.
 It seemed that the car should be much more cohesive, balanced, and consistent, and I wanted her to enjoy driving it as much as I enjoyed building it.

-With these two cars in mind, I reached out to a few companies that were doing power steering conversions for hot rods and classics – but an interesting thing happened: Some didn’t want anything to do with “Japanese junk,” some suggested that there’s no need for such a thing, some wanted thousands of dollars to even attempt it, and some even claimed it couldn’t be done.
+With these two drivers in mind, I reached out to a few companies that were doing power steering conversions for hot rods and classics – but an interesting thing happened: Some didn’t want anything to do with “Japanese junk,” some said there’s no need for such a thing, some wanted thousands of dollars to even attempt it, and some even claimed it couldn’t be done.
+They were all wrong, and we have over 160 happy customers to prove it.

 Where there’s a will, there’s a way.
 A fateful meeting with an electric power steering conversion expert from Europe led to the development of a prototype over the next few months.
 Testing, adjustment, and fine-tuning took another couple months, and in early 2013, a fully-functional bolt-in power steering kit was developed.

 We’re very proud of what we’ve developed, and it’s important to us that our machining, welding, electrical work, packaging and shipping ALL happen right here in the US.
-We’ve had great success providing ZPS to domestic customers, as well as to Z enthusiasts in Europe, Australia, Central America, Canada and even Africa.
+We’ve got customers all over the world – Europe, Australia, Central America, Canada and even Africa.

-Today, ZPS hasn’t changed much.
+Nearly seven years has passed since our first prototype was installed.
+ZPS hasn’t changed much.
 We’re still a two-person operation.
-We’re still operating on a tight budget, in order to keep pricing reasonable, and since we’re very active in the classic Datsun scene, our customers are our friends and acquaintances.
+We’re still operating on a tight budget, keeping pricing reasonable, AND since we’re very active in the classic Datsun scene, our customers are our friends and acquaintances.

 We’re glad you decided to check out the page, and if you’re not in need of what we do, that’s great – I hope you’ll keep us in mind in the future.